DJBlom/cu-boulder-ms-cs/machine-learning/supervised-learning/README.md

 > # Abstract
 > This study explores the relationship between environmental factors and plant growth stages using Exploratory Data Analysis (EDA) and Machine Learning (ML) models.
 Through visualizing feature distributions, correlations, and decision boundaries, we analyzed how Sunlight Hours, Temperature, and Humidity influence plant development.
-A Support Vector Machine (SVM) with an RBF kernel was employed to classify plants into early or mature growth stages, achieving an accuracy of ~51%.
+A Support Vector Machine (SVM) with an RBF kernel was employed to classify plants into early or mature growth stages, achieving an accuracy of 56%.
 The results indicate that while SVM effectively captures nonlinear relationships, misclassifications suggest that additional environmental variables may be necessary for improved accuracy.
-This analysis provides a foundation for future enhancements, such as incorporating more features, optimizing hyperparameters, or exploring alternative ML models like Random Forest or XGBoost, to create a more robust predictive system for plant growth classification.
+This analysis provides a foundation or future enhancements, such as incorporating more features, optimizing hyperparameters, or exploring alternative ML models like Random Forest or XGBoost, to create a more robust predictive system for plant growth classification.
 >
 > # Github Repository Link
 > Here is the link to the Github repository where the Machine Learning script and it's resulting graphs are stored.